nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `FLOOR_NUMBER` only allows positive numbers.
 * Patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `1 3` will match `1 OR 3`
 * `get /fn 1 /fn 3` matches `get /fn 1 3`.
-* The floor number refers to the floor number the patient is on.
 * All the patients in that floor number will be returned. e.g. `get /fn 2` will return `John` `Peter` `Mary`